ipragmatech/pods-export-csv/readme.txt

 So you can select the fields to be exported as csv and then select the option from the bulk action and click "Apply".

 The action will happen on all selected items.
 It will be redirected to another screen for selecting the fields to be exported.
 After selecting the fields click "Export" to export as csv.

+= Advanced Usage =

+The plugin adds new custom bulk action with an option of selecting the fileds to be exported .
+No code changes are needed.

 == Installation ==